Mahboob-A/Algocode/README.md

 Copy the below submit endpoint along with the `JSON` data format, and send a `POST` request.

-> Please provide your real email address you'll receive `a token` in your email from the Algocode Auth domain `auth.algocode.site`.
+> Please provide your real email address as you'll receive `a token` in your email from the Algocode Auth domain `auth.algocode.site`.

 `Registration Endpoint`: `https://auth.algocode.site/api/v1/auth/registration/`